 Services & Fees

-- I am accepting clients along the general terms set forth below, but glad to discuss these and any other questions.
+- On an extremely limited basis, I am accepting clients along the general terms set forth below, but glad to discuss these and any other questions.
 In addition, I will provide assistance to other counsel in cases involving civil rights and discrimination law, primarily [not solely] in the employment context.
 The following information is based on prior arrangements with clients.

-- My present billing rate is $250 an hour.
-At times I retain the services of a legal assistant or lawclerk and bill them at the rates of $35.00/hr. and $75.00 per hour, accordingly.
+- My present billing rate is $300 an hour.
+At times I will retain the services of a legal assistant or lawclerk and bill them as an expense at separate hourly rates.
 We bill for the portion of time spent on the client's case and I also bill for certain expenses.

 - A retainer is due upon your retention of my services.
 The exact amount of the retainer depends on the nature of the services requested and will be discussed during our initial contact.
 Usually, I require a retainer of $2,500 to $5,000 to be paid prior to commencing work.
 Your retainer will be deposited in a Trust Account, as required by law.
 Obviously, any unspent retainer will be returned with a full accounting.

 - A monthly statement is provided for all services and expenses over the preceding month, and each bill specifies the date, nature and amount of the services and the cost of expenses on your case.
 If your retainer is exhausted, a new retainer amount will be required, so that it can be billed against as services and expenses are incurred.

 - I will not accept contingency fee cases (where the lawyer is paid a percentage of the settlement or award as fees).
 All services I perform are billed on a proportionate hourly basis as indicated above.